hardcorefactions/FrozedHider-1.20/README.md

 ## Usage & Permissions

-To hide players in a WorldGuard region, you need to set the `hide-player` flag on the region.
+To hide players in a WorldGuard region, set the `hide-player` flag on the region.

-If you want to see debug messages in the console, set `debug` to `true` in the configuration file.

-If you want a player to stay hidden after they leave the region, you can use the `frozedhider.stay-hidden` permission.

-If you want to see hidden players inside the region, you can use the `frozedhider.view-all` permission.

-If you want staff players to see other staff players inside the region, you can use the `frozedhider.view-staff` permission.

-If you want a player to be considered as staff, you can use the `frozedhider.staff` permission.
+Permission model (current):
+- `frozedhider.see-always`: players with this permission are always visible (never hidden by the plugin).
+- `frozedhider.toggle`: players with this permission can run `/togglehider` to toggle seeing all hidden players (or revert to normal visibility).

+Behavior summary:
+- By default, players inside a `hide-player` region are invisible to everyone.
+- Players with `frozedhider.see-always` will remain visible to everyone even if they are inside a hide region.
+- Players with `frozedhider.toggle` can run `/togglehider` to see all hidden players or to go back to normal visibility.

 ## Author